premake/premake-core/website/docs/kind.md

 The **Makefile**,  and **None** kinds are only available in Premake 5.0 and later, and are currently only supported for Visual Studio.
 The **Utility** kind is only available for Visual Studio and gmake2, as well as very limited support in gmake.
+The **SharedItems** kind is only available for Visual Studio 2013 and later.

 ### Examples ###